book cover of The Aeronaut\'s Heir

 A novel by

-The first day of the symposium goes off without a hitch.
-But that night, the Falmouth heir, barely out of his infancy, is discovered missing from his bed.
+But on the first day of the symposium, the infant Falmouth heir is discovered missing from his bed.
 Worse, Teddy Brunel is missing from his.
 Are the two disappearances connected?
-Was Teddy attempting to save the child or was he the actual target?
-And what does a Venetian assassin’s coin found under the bed mean—other than certain death for someone at the estate?
+Was Teddy attempting to save the child or was he the target?
+And what does a Venetian assassin’s coin found at the scene mean—other than certain death for someone at the estate?

 ‘I found it refreshing to read something where the main characters are ‘women of a certain age.’
 Both women have agency and intelligence—and the backbone to use them.
 Being women and products of their social class, they are limited in their ability to be taken seriously by those in charge, which makes the conflict organic.
 And look out for the chickens.
 There are always chickens.’ —Fanbase Press